dbxinj/keras2-wavenet/README.md

 - [x] Soft targets: by convolving a gaussian kernel over the one-hot targets, the network trains faster.
 - [ ] Decaying soft targets: the stdev of the gaussian kernel should slowly decay.

-## Uncertainties from paper:
-- It's unclear if the model is trained to predict t+1 samples for every input sample, or only for the outputs for which which $t-receptive_field$ was in the input.
-Right now the code does the latter.
-- There is no mention of weight decay, batch normalization in the paper.
-Perhaps this is not needed given enough data?

 ## Note on computational cost:
 The Wavenet model is quite expensive to train and sample from.
 We can however trade computation cost with accuracy and fidility by lowering the sampling rate, amount of stacks and the amount of channels per layer.